 - The goal: to determine the quality and number of calls on all channels.
-You need to configure call tracking, that allows you to associate incoming calls with a traffic source.
+You need to configure call tracking, which allows you to associate incoming calls with a traffic source.

-- Result: you will know how much traffic is converted to calls and come up with recommendations based on sources and/or channels.
+- Result: you will know how much traffic is converted to calls and come up with recommendations based on sources and channels.

 Analyze the target audience

-Objective: to study the visitors of the website and highlight main groups.
-You should compare actual visitors with the portrait of the perfect client and determine the region of traffic in relation to the region of business.
-You can also determine possible traffic accruals by corresponding partner websites.
+Objective: to study the visitors of the website and highlight the main groups.
+You should compare actual visitors with the portrait of the perfect client and determine the region of traffic concerning business targeted locations.
+You can also identify possible traffic accruals by corresponding partner websites.

 Result: identification of the most commercially viable segments of the audience.

 - Aim: to study the efficiency of each channel.

 - Result: determination of the most effective channels to convert traffic into leads.

 The advertising channel consists of the means of interaction that allow conveying the advertising message to target customers (e.g., search engines, social networks).

 Sources of traffic are specific services used in the advertising channels.
 For example, sources of traffic on the “search engines” channel are Google, Yandex, Bing, Yahoo, and others; sources of traffic on the SMM channel can be Facebook, LinkedIn profile and so on.